svava/GettingCleaningData/README.md

   <p '> README.md </p>
   </td>
   <td >
-  <p > A file in markdown format that disolays when someone accesses the GitHub repository for a person's submission for the course project.
+  <p > A file in markdown format that displays when someone accesses the GitHub repository for a person's submission for the course project.
 The file is located at github.com/svava </p>
   </td>
  </tr>
   <tr >